RibbonDiff — User Guide

 Markdown fenced code blocks

-In Preferences you can choose whether Markdown fenced blocks (``` / ~~~) are highlighted using the language tag after the fence (e.g. ```swift).
+In Settings you can choose whether Markdown fenced blocks (``` / ~~~) are highlighted using the language tag after the fence (for example ```swift).

 Toolbar visibility